rbrown-65/Covid-19-Prediction-AI-System/README.md

 | `covid_network_edges.csv` | Edge list for the predictor network |
 | `covid_network_clean.png` | Network visualization |
 | `llm_model_explanation.txt` | Gemini or fallback explanation of model results |

+These files are generated when the notebook is run and may not be stored directly in the repository.

 In this run, no Markov parent models were found, so the Markov blanket and CPT sections were skipped or limited.